kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 \begin{myquote}
 \begin{enumerate}
-\item The inter-connection of the existing telegraph exchanges or offices all over the world;
+#.
+The inter-connection of the existing telegraph exchanges or
+offices all over the world;
-\item The establishment of a secret and non-interferable government telegraph service;
+#.
+The establishment of a secret and non-interferable government telegraph
+service;
-\item The inter-connection of all the present telephone exchanges or offices on the Globe;
+#.
+The inter-connection of all the present telephone exchanges or offices on
+the Globe;
-\item The universal distribution of general news, by telegraph or telephone, in connection with the Press;
+#.
+The universal distribution of general news, by telegraph or telephone, in
+connection with the Press;
-\item The establishment of such a 'World-System' of intelligence transmission for exclusive private use;
+#.
+The establishment of such a 'World-System' of intelligence transmission
+for exclusive private use;
-\item The inter-connection and operation of all stock tickers of the world;
+#.
+The inter-connection and operation of all stock tickers of the world;
-\item The establishment of a 'World-System' of musical distribution, etc.;
+#.
+The establishment of a 'World-System' of musical distribution, etc.;
-\item The universal registration of time by cheap clocks indicating the hour with astronomical precision and requiring no attention whatever;
+#.
+The universal registration of time by cheap clocks indicating the hour
+with astronomical precision and requiring no attention whatever;
-\item The world transmission of typed or handwritten characters, letters, checks, etc.;
+#.
+The world transmission of typed or handwritten characters, letters,
+checks, etc.;
-\item The establishment of a universal marine service enabling the navigators of all ships to steer perfectly without compass, to determine the exact location, hour and speed, to prevent collisions and disasters, etc.;
+#.
+The establishment of a universal marine service enabling the navigators of
+all ships to steer perfectly without compass, to determine the exact location, hour and speed, to prevent collisions and disasters, etc.;
-\item The inauguration of a system of world-printing on land and sea; and
+#.
+The inauguration of a system of world-printing on land and sea; and
-\item The world reproduction of photographic pictures and all kinds of drawings or records.~\cite{tesla19}
+#.
+The world reproduction of photographic pictures and all kinds of drawings
+or records.~\cite{tesla19}
 \end{enumerate}
 \end{myquote}